rafael-santiago/macgonuts/doc/Codingstyle.md

 However, consider ``MISRA-C`` points about ``// ... `` style one.

 All new features must be documented by including its advantages and drawbacks.
-Always be fair with the users.
+Always be fair with users.

 [``Back``](#topics)